Real Estate Sales

 A certified copy of the will must be submitted to probate in each jurisdiction where property was owned.
 This probate is called an ancillary probate.
 If no will existed, each state will have its own law for distributing the deceased’s real property.
 Probate is usually handled in the home state.
 Additional Representation may be required to administer the instate property not in the domicile state.

 The sale and management of the property in an estate includes many steps.
-The process is described in the Trust Power Transitions website.
+The process is described by Dr. Ann Meyerson on the Trust Power Transitions website.
 The heirs can be as involved in the process as they choose; the Trust Power will assist in all aspects of the estate sale.
 The details will be discussed with the responsible parties and assistance will be given as requested.